-Restriction: You have the right to request that we place restrictions on our use or disclosure of your protected health information.
+Restriction: You have the right to request that we place restrictions on our use or disclosure of your protected dental and health information.
 You must make your request in writing to the Privacy Official.
 Your request must include what information you want limited and whether you want to limit our use or disclosure and who you want the limits to apply to.
-We are not required to agree to your request unless it involves a health plan for purposes of carring out payment or helath care operations and the information pertains soley to a health care item or service which you or a person on your behalf has paid or practice in full.
+We are not required to agree to your request unless it involves a dental or health plan for purposes of carrying our payment or healthcare operations and the information pertains solely to a dental or health care item or service which you or a person on your behalf has paid our practice in full.

-Alternative Communication: You have the right to request that we communicate with you about your health information by alternative means or at alternative locations.
-You must make your request in writing and must specify the alternate means and location.
+Alternative Communication: You have the right to request that we communicate with you about your dental and health information by alternative means or at alternative locations.
+You must make your request in writing and must specify means and location.
 We will accommodate all reasonable requests.
-If we are not able to contact you using the alternate request, we may contact you using the information we have on file.
+If we are not able to contact you using the alternative request, we may contact you using the information we have on file.

 Amendment: You have the right to request that we amend your dental or health information.
 Your request must be in writing, and it must explain why the information should be amended.
 We may deny your request under certain circumstances.
 If we agree to your request, we will amend your health records and notify you of the change.
 If we deny your request, we will notify you with a written explanation of why it was denied.